- What’s Going On?

-Thinning edges caused by traction alopecia used to be a rare condition in black women up to 20 years ago but with the large scale popularization of weaves it is more common than ever particularly among younger women.
+Thin edges caused by traction alopecia used to be a rare condition in black women up until the early 90’s but with the large scale popularization of weaves*, it is now more common than ever, particularly among younger women.

-It’s a shame that most of these women don’t know that by slightly adjusting their regimens they can turn the act of wearing weave into a means by which to achieve long healthy hair of their own.
+It’s a shame that most of these women don’t know that by slightly adjusting their regimens they could turn the act of wearing weave into a means by which to achieve long healthy hair of their own.
 Sadly, even now some are ignorant of this fact.

-Thankfully most of us realize the potential pitfalls of tight braiding (micro-braiding & cornrows included) which gives us a better chance at arresting any issues with thinning edges before they begin; but, for those who have already been struck with traction alopecia all there is to do is to try to find a way to regrow those edges.
+Thankfully most of us have come to realize the potential pitfalls of tight braiding (micro-braiding & cornrows included) which gives us a better chance at arresting any issues with thinning edges before they begin; but, for those who have already been struck with traction alopecia, all there is to do is to try to find a way to regrow those edges.

-Alopecia Areata on the other hand causes round patches of hair loss currently thought to be an autoimmune condition.
-With this type of alopecia, if the hair loss is not universal (all over body), the hair will regrow in a few months with or without treatment but it can’t hurt to speed things along.
+Alopecia Areata, on the other hand, causes round patches of hair loss currently thought to be an autoimmune condition.
+With this type of alopecia, if the hair loss is not comprehensive (all over the body), the hair will regrow in a few months with or without treatment but it can’t hurt to speed things along.

-Before even embarking on a treatment plan, you must stop what it is that you were doing to cause the thinning in the first place in the case of traction alopecia.
+In the case of traction alopecia, before even embarking on a treatment plan, you absolutely MUST stop what it is that you were doing to cause the thinning in the first place.

 This should be self explanatory but I will mention it anyway.
-Avoid any harsh chemicals coming in contact with your scalp, these include relaxers and chemical hair colors.
-Keep your products as natural as possible.
+Avoid any harsh chemicals coming into contact with your scalp, these include relaxers and hair dye too.
+Keep your hair products as natural as possible.